adamdahan/statsd-aws-docker/README.md

 - Fill in credentials
 - Build image with `make build-local` (dev) or `make build` (prod)
 - `make push` to push the latest build to dockerhub

+# Q&A
+Q: Why the --no-cache on build?
+A: Docker caches the npm install of the git repo.
+To fetch the latest we need to disable caching, unfortunately.